-The race to find the “secret sauce” of hosted application services for small business
+The race to find the “secret sauce” for hosted application services for small business

 Cloud computing is here to stay.
 What was once viewed as bleeding-edge technology fraught with peril and risk is now recognized as an emerging standard for application deployment and delivery.
 The race to the clouds represents a significant challenge, however, when issues of application interoperability and integration are introduced – particularly when it comes to small business solutions which traditionally reside on the local PC and network.